chl33/Garage133/README.md

 # Garage133

-A DIY device for garage door automation
+Garag133 is a DIY device for garage door automation.

+This repository is under construction!